 About the Shaken Baby Syndrome Prevention Center

 The injury or death of a child is always a tragedy.
-However, cases of Shaken Baby Syndrome/ Abusive Head Trauma (SBS/AHT) are made all the more tragic because they are preventable.
-In fact, the core of the Shaken Baby Syndrome Prevention Center's efforts is this concept of preventability.
+However, cases of Shaken Baby Syndrome / Abusive Head Trauma (SBS/AHT) are made all the more tragic because they are preventable.
 Since the early 1990s, Massachusetts Citizens for Children has been a leader in prevention of SBS/AHT in Massachusetts and in the country.
 Through its Massachusetts SBS Prevention Center, MCC is reaching thousands of parents, caregivers, professionals and the public through comprehensive SBS prevention education programs within birthing hospitals and in a wide range of family-serving organizations in the community.

 At the core of the ShakenBabySyndromePreventionCenter's efforts is the concept that SBS/AHT is preventable.
 In such cases the most frequently cited trigger for shaking is infant crying, or more precisely, the caregiver's inability to either stop the crying or cope with the stress of inconsolable crying.
 Seeing this link between frustrated caregivers and SBS/AHT – and recognizing a gap in parent education materials – the ShakenBabyPreventionCenter set out to create high quality, comprehensive educational tools that could be easily distributed to new parents without overwhelming them.
 Our parent education tools focus on educating parents and caregivers about infant crying, teaching them strategies to sooth crying or fussy infants, and telling new parents and caregivers what they can do when those strategies don’t always work.